boutiques/boutiques/README.md

   * **`type`:** input file.
 "File", "String", "Flag", or "Numeric".
   * **`description`:** input description.
   * `command-line-key`: a string, contained in `command-line`, substituted at runtime.
   * `list`: a boolean, true if input is a list of value.
 Defaults to false.
+An input of type "Flag" may not be a list.
   * `optional`: a boolean, true if input is optional.
 Defaults to false.
   * `command-line-flag`: a string involved in the `command-line-key` substitution.
 Examples: ```-v```, ```--force```.
 Defaults to the empty string.
 * **`outputs`**: an array of objects that represent outputs with the following properties: